-Articles on the U.S. Munitions Import List include articles in a partially completed state (such as forgings, castings, extrusions, and machined bodies) which have reached a stage in manufacture where they are clearly identifiable as defense articles.
+Articles on the U.S. Munitions Import List include articles in a partially completed state (such as forgings, castings, extrusions, and machined bodies) which have reached a stage in manufacture (b) (6) where they are clearly identifiable as defense articles.
 If the end-item is an article on the U.S. Munitions Import List, (including components, accessories, attachments and parts) then the particular forging, casting, extrusion, machined body, etc., is considered a defense article subject to the controls of this part, except for such items as are in normal commercial use.
 The FTISB evaluation revealed that the submitted device is constructed utilizing three main assemblies.
 Assembly #1 consists of a dovetailed magazine floorplate measuring approximately (b) (4) inches in length and incorporating a detent hole which is compatible with the forward portion of Assembly #2.
 FTISB personnel noted this floorplate is assembled to a Smith & Wesson, Model M&P pistol magazine body, designed to hold 17 ammunition cartridges.

-Assembly #2 is a metal portion measuring approximately (b) (4) Inches in length and approximatel (b) (4) Inch at its major diameter.
-The forward portion of this assembly incorporates a dovetailed piece measuring approximately (b) (4) inches in length and is attached to a non-ferrous metal shaft by what appears to be threading.
+Assembly #2 is a metal portion measuring approximately (b) (4) nches in length and approximatel (b) (4) inch at its major diameter.
+The forward portion of this assembly incorporates a dovetailed piece measuring approximately (b) (4) nches in length and is attached to a non-ferrous metal shaft by what appears to be threading.
 This forward piece incorporates a spring-loaded metal knob which is compatible with Assembly #1.

-The rear portion of the aforementioned shaft has a non-ferrous metal part measuring approximately (b) (4) inches in length and approximatel inch in diameter.
-This part of assembly #2 is marked with "Accu-Pistol Brace" and www.accupistolbrace.com and is machined to incorporate a longitudinally machined hole for the attachment of assembly #3, and is internally threaded at its rear most portion to accept a retaining screw to maintain positioning of assembly #3 when assembled.
+The rear portion of the aforementioned shaft has a non-ferrous metal part measuring approximatel (b) (4) nches in length and approximatel (b) (4) nch in diameter.
+This part of assembly #2 is marked with "Accu-Pistol Brace" and www.accupistolbrace.com and is machined to incorporate a longitudinally machined hole for the attachment of assembly #3, and is internally threaded at its rear most portion to accept a spring-loaded retaining catch to maintain positioning of assembly #3 when assembled.
 This portion of assembly #3 is attached to the shaft port by threading and an unknown adhesive.
 Assembly #3 consists of a ferrous metal piece which measures approximately (b) (4) inches in length and incorporates an upward angle of approximately 70 degrees toward the rear of Assembly #3.
 Assembly #3 is constructed utilizing a round metal rod machined with a series of holes, allowing assembly #3 to be attached to assembly #2 at various positons.
-Specifically, there are two series of (8) holes and a hole machined perpendicular to each of these series of holes, at the end on each arm of the metal angle.
+Specifically, there are two series of (8) holes and a partially machined hole machined perpendicular to each of these series of holes, at the end on each arm of the metal angle.
 A piece of round foam material covers one arm of assembly #3.
 As received, our Branch found this item does not incorporate straps, attachment points, or any component to allow for the attachment of the Accu-Pistol Brace to the operator's forearm.
 FTISB personnel determined the aforementioned device is designed to utilize the weight (downward pressure) of the host weapon to provide tension or support to the shooter's wrist, when assembly #3 is configured to allow the foam portion to be placed under the shooter's forearm when held and operated with one hand.
-These aforementioned design features support the assertion that the submitted device is not designed to be fired from the shoulder when attached to a compatible pistol.
+These previously described design features support the assertion that the submitted device is not designed to be fired from the shoulder when attached to a compatible pistol.
 Our Branch found the submitted device in and of itself, is not regulated by the GCA or NFA provided the Accu-Pistol Brace is used as originally designed.

-FTISB personnel found that the machined holes located at either end of assembly #3 are so arranged, that when assembled as a complete device, allows the Accu-Pistol Brace to be configured in way other than designed and intended.
-This evaluation also found the foam portion of this "forearm brace" does not provide a surface contact area found on a buttstock assembly, when attached to a pistol.

-As a part of this evaluation, FTISB personnel found that assembled in an alternate configuration, the Accu-Pistol Brace assembled S&W M&P pistol incorporates a "length of pull" of approximately 12-1/8 inches.
-As you are aware, a "length of pull" is a measurement found on shoulder fired weapons, generally measured from the center of the trigger to the center of the buttplate/ buttstock.

-While not determinative of itself, FTISB research has revealed the average length of pull found on shoulder-fired weapons is approximately 13.5-14.5 inches.
-In the aforementioned alternate configuration, the subject pistol incorporates an overall length of approximatel (b) (4) inches and a barrel length of approximately (b) (4) inches.
+FTISB personnel found that the foam portion of this